 Jewish Heritage Tour From Cochin

-Free for childrens below 10, Price including all entrance fee, backwater and food.
+Free for childrens below 10, Price including all entrance fee and guide fee

 Jewish History and life tour From Cochin

 Jewish heritage tour in the city of Cochin can take you on visit to the synagogues, cemeteries,backwater tour and other important tourist places of the city of Cochin.

 We arrange for the one day tour in the city of Cochin , where we will be having our own car it includes visit to the historical synagogues of Cochin cemeteries, Jewish important buildings,backwater tour of cochin and monuments of there and also the other well-known tourist places of Cochin and also visit to the chabad of Cochin we also give free guide and informations for our guest for tour in other places of the country and Jewish informations in other places of here and can arrange this tour as per wish and requirement of my guest

 Jewish heritage tour in the city of Cochin can take you on a visit to the synagogues, cemeteries, backwater tour and other important tourist places of the city of Cochin.

 The one day tour in the city of Cochin, will include visit to the historical synagogues of Cochin cemeteries, important Jewish buildings, backwaters tour, chabad and also the other well-known tourist places of Cochin

 On this Cochin day trip, we will cover the following destinations to make for a memorable day tour: